Arab Forum for Environment and Development: Funding

 As a not-for-profit organization, any surplus capital is invested in new initiatives or existing programs.

 Membership

 Prospective members and observers must submit their applications to AFED Executive Committee, which will consider each case according to the set criteria.
 Membership continues as long as a member meets the criteria and pays the annual dues.
 AFED membership is open to all those committed to the goals of sustainable development in Arab countries.
 The main requirement is acceptance and adoption of AFED mission statement, and commitment to help achieve AFED goals.
 AFED provides a platform to address and reach a wider audience, in public and private sectors, while allowing networking, exchange of expertise, and exposure to similar initiatives around the world.
-Working together in such a unique partnership allows members to advance their knowledge of emerging trends and business strategies, while serving a good social and environmental cause.
-In turn, these efforts will contribute to empowering Arab countries and societies to better tackle the challenges of an increasingly complex world, and embrace the transition to a green economy, that will lead to recession-proof growth, economic vitality, and welfare of Arab societies.